web-mine/moneybird/README.md

 Gem to talk to the Moneybird REST API.
 Right now you'll need to get a 'bearer' token for the client to work, oauth2 support may added later.
 This gem is still under construction and any methods may still change signature without notice until 1.0 is released.

+The library is modelled after http://developer.moneybird.com/ Any inconsistencies or errors in the documentation may also be present in the library.

 Feel free to file Pull Requests

 ## Installation